pumpkinspicassie/lazy_study_tools/README.md

 - **book_reader.py**: Reads a book within a specified page range.
   - **Usage**: `python book_reader.py <pdf_path> <start_page> <end_page>`

 *Note*: If you're not a Chinese speaker, you may want to disable the translator or change the translation language.
-The page is not the book page but the pdf page
+The page is not the book page but the pdf page.